|Changes with the Almanzo may result in a new name.

 Finally, at the start line of the Almanzo, Skogen introduced the new RD of the event, Marty Larson, and said he was bowing out of the Almanzo altogether after 2019.
 This was all that happened then and the events went off as planned.

 Due to the sudden pulling of the event from Spring Valley, Minnesota, an event was proposed and run there, on the "original" (Spring Valley) Almanzo course and was facilitated by Drew Wilson, a man from Southeast Minnesota that had been putting on some events previous to this on his own.
 Spring Valley embraced this event and it went off well, according to reports I have seen.
 It is not known whether this event is set to happen again in 2020.
-UPDATED 12/4/19: I've heard from Mr. Wilson and he indicated that the event is named "The Spring Valley 100" and it will occur on May 30th, 2020 with City involvement and a "great after-party".
+UPDATED 12/14/19: See Keep Gravel Weird and SV Visitors Bureau sites for updates.
+I heard from Mr. Wilson, via e-mail, and he indicated that the event is named "The Spring Valley 100" and it will occur on June 6th, 2020 with City involvement and a "great after-party".

 Okay, that's "the history", now for the "news'.......

-And more importantly, Mr. Larson posted that the event would "maintain the ethos of Almanzo, but under a new name".
-So, based upon that statement, it would appear that the "Almanzo" is over, and that a new event, with a new name, using the same "ethos" as Almanzo's did, will occur based out of Northfield.
+Mr. Larson posted that the event would "maintain the ethos of Almanzo, but under a new name".
+Co-event director , Ben Witt, also added to this by indicating The Heywood would not be a re-hash of the Almanzo.
+So, based upon that, it would appear that the "Almanzo" is over, and that a new event, with the new name, The Heywood, using the same "ethos" as Almanzo's did, will occur based out of Northfield.
 Minnesota on May 16th-17th, 2020.

 Furthermore, speculation that this was "going corporate", was quelled when Mr. Larson posted that it was "just two guys with a passion for getting folks on bikes" that would be putting this on.
 This is an interesting point because at one time in the Almanzo's history, it was told to me by a person intimate with the details, that the Almanzo was offered to become a part of the Life Time Fitness group of events.
 That never happened, obviously, and it appears nothing of the sort will in the near future.

-Details and a new site for information are promised on the, as yet, unnamed Northfield event.
-If, in fact, it is not named Almanzo, it will mark the end of the run of events under that name.
+Details and a new site for information are promised on The Heywood.
+Since, in fact, it is not named Almanzo, it will mark the end of the run of events under that name.
 A name which had been synonymous with "grassroots gravel" and the name of the event which was touted as the "Granddaddy of all Gravel Events" by several publications which feted the event in their pages and on their sites.

 Comments & Opinions: Okay, my take is that the tumultuous twists and turns regarding the Almanzo look to have brought this particular incarnation of a gravel event to an inglorious end.
 That the name looks to be "retired", I feel, is a good thing at this point.
 Disregarding the actions of Mr. Skogen, a change in leadership of the events is, perhaps, a good time to switch names, and especially so since the classic "Almanzo" course did not emanate from Northfield.
 That Spring Valley based course is, for good or bad, cemented into many people's minds as "the Almanzo", and no substitutes will be the same.